Structures of G(2) type and nonintegrable distributions in characteristic p: Interpretations

-The first grading tempts us to investigate if there is a nontrivial Cartan prolong of the pair $\fg_0=\fhei(2; 3; \underline{N})\subplus \Kee h_1$ and $\fg_{-1}=\cO(1; \underline{N})$.
-But for the prolong to be simple, irreducibility is needed, while $\cO(1; \underline{N})$ is irreducible $\fhei(2; 3; \underline{N})$-module only for $N=1$.
+The first grading tempts us to investigate if there is a nontrivial Cartan prolong of the pair $\fg_0=\fhei(2; 3; \un )\subplus \Kee h_1$ and $\fg_{-1}=\cO(1; \un )$.
+But for the prolong to be simple, irreducibility is needed, while $\cO(1; \un )$ is irreducible $\fhei(2; 3; \un )$-module only for $N=1$.

-Observe that in the second grading, the non-positive terms are the same as the non-positive terms of $K(3)$, and hence same as those of the Frank algebras and same as those of $\fsp(4)$ with one (first) \lq\lq selected\rq\rq simple root.
-Moreover, even the defining relations between the positive (negative) generators are the same as the Serre relations of $\fsp(4)$ although the Cartan matrix of $Br(2)$, to say nothing of $Br(2, a)$, is different:
+Observe that in the second grading, the nonpositive terms are the same as the nonpositive terms of $\fk(3)$, and hence same as those of the Frank algebras and same as those of $\fsp(4)$ with one (first) ``selected\rq\rq simple root.
+Moreover, even the defining relations between the positive (negative) generators are the same as the Serre relations of $\fsp(4)$ although the Cartan matrix of $\fbr(2)$, to say nothing of $\fbr(2, a)$, is different:

-\begin{Theorem} For any $a\in \Kee\setminus\{1, 2\}$, the defining relations between the positive (negative) generators of $Br(2; a)$ are \end{Theorem} So the defining relations for the Chevalley generators of $Br(2; a)$ are of the same type as Serre relations, but recovered from the Cartan matrix according to different (as compared with the $p=0$ case), and so far unknown, rules, cf. \cite{GL1}.
-(Although the general rules are not known, the answer for $Br(2; a)$ and $Br(3)$ is now obtained: relations (\ref{relb2}), (\ref{relb3}).)